Curriculum

 Call:

 PGY I - No overnight call until spring when PGY1s take a few Saturday Night Float rotations each to prepare for PGY2 year Night Float.
-Weekend day call about every five weekends at VAMC and Woodridge Hospital.
+Weekend day call approximately one weekend in every four or five weekends at VAMC or Woodridge Hospital.

-PGY 2 - Approximately 8 weeks total of Night Float broken into two week intervals and occasional overnight call during the rest of the year at VAMC.
+PGY 2 - Approximately eight weeks total of Night Float in two week intervals and occasional overnight call during the rest of the year at VAMC.

-PGY 3 - Weekend day call at VAMC and Woodridge.
+PGY 3 - Weekend day call at VAMC and Woodridge--approximately one weekend in every five or six weeks.

-PGY 4 - Weekend day call at VAMC and Woodridge.
+PGY 4 - Weekend day call at VAMC and Woodridge--approximately one weekend per quarter.

-Moonlighting: If desired is preferable to start at PGY 3 year or later after obtaining a full Tennessee State License (with the permission of the Residency Program Director)
+Moonlighting: If desired may start in PGY 3 year or later after obtaining a full Tennessee State License (with the permission of the Residency Program Director).

 ETSU Center for Physical Activity (CPA): Residents have free access to ETSU Center of Physical Activity that includes weight room, track area, volleyball and basketball courts, pool, fitness classes, including yoga, ballroom dancing, and martial arts as well as indoor and outdoor climbing wall and a three level ropes course outside.